CanDIG/clinical_ETL_code/README.md

 ### Setting up a cohort directory

 For each dataset (cohort) that you want to convert, create a directory outside of this repository.
-For CanDIG devs, this will be in the private `data` repository.
+For CanDIG devs, this will be in the private `clinical_ETL_data` repository.
 This cohort directory should contain the same files as shown in the [`sample_inputs/generic_example`](sample_inputs/generic_example) directory, which are:

 * a [`manifest.yml`](#Manifest-file) file with configuration settings for the mapping and schema validation
 * a [mapping template](#Mapping-template) csv that lists custom mappings for each field (based on `moh_template.csv`)